josephamcdonald/Newzy/README.md

 ## Getting Started

-Newzy is activated with a free News API Key.
-Benefits of your personal key include up to 100 API requests per day.
-Once obtained, provide your 32-character key in Settings.
-Get your key at [NewsAPI.org/register](https://newsapi.org/register)
+Newzy is activated with a free GNews API token.
+Benefits of your personal token include up to 100 API requests per day.
+Once obtained, provide your 32-character token in Settings.
+Get your token at [GNews.io/register](https://gnews.io/register)

 ## Screenshots